Orejas Pan Dulce (Orejitas) – Muy Bueno

 Orejas (Palmiers) Expert Tips & Tricks

-Don’t overcrowd the pan—they expand as they bake.
+Don’t overcrowd the pan—they broaden as they bake.

-No flour needed when rolling out puff pastry.
+No flour wanted when rolling out puff pastry.

-Work quickly—the dough is easier to fold and slice when it’s still chilled.
+Work rapidly—the dough is less complicated to fold and slice when it’s nonetheless chilled.

 Storage Instructions

-Store cooled orejas in an airtight container in the refrigerator for up to 5 days.
-If stacking, separate with parchment paper to keep them from sticking.
-Reheat in a warm oven for a few minutes to bring back that crisp texture.
+Store cooled orejas in an hermetic container within the fridge for as much as 5 days.
+If stacking, separate with parchment paper to maintain them from sticking.
+Reheat in a heat oven for a couple of minutes to deliver again that crisp texture.

 black rectangular hand-painted serving tray with neat rows of homemade orejitas or orejas pan dulces. black rectangular hand-painted serving tray with neat rows of homemade orejitas or orejas pan dulces.